Additive estimates of the permanent using Gaussian fields: Introduction

 \section{Introduction}

 The permanent of an $M \times M$ matrix $A = (A_{ij}) $ is defined as

 where the sum is over all permutations $\sigma$ of $\{1, \ldots, M \}$.
 The computation of the permanent often occurs in the context of counting.
 An important example is when the entries of $A$ are elements of the set $\{0,1\}$.
 In this case, we can associate $A$ to a bipartite graph and $\text{perm}(A)$ then counts the number of perfect matchings of this bipartite graph.
-The number of perfect matchings of a graph has applications in a variety of contexts related to combinatorial optimization, with applications to flow networks, scheduling, modeling bonds in chemistry, etc.

-In a landmark result, it was shown by Valiant in \cite{V}, that counting problems such as computing the exact permanent of a matrix with entries in $\{0,1\}$ is $\# P$ complete.
-A more recent application of the permanent has appeared in quantum computing with the advent of boson sampling by Aaronson-Arkhipov in \cite{AA}.
+The number of perfect matchings of a graph has applications in a variety of contexts related to combinatorial optimization, with applications to flow networks, scheduling, modeling bonds in chemistry, etc. Despite having a similar definition to the determinant, the computation of $\text{perm}(A)$ is believed to be difficult.
+Formally, it was shown by Valiant in \cite{V} that computing the permanent of a matrix with entries in $\{0,1\}$ is $\#{P}$-complete, the representative class of the hardest problems in the class $\#{P}$.
+Recently, the difficulty of computing the permanent was used in the advent of boson sampling by Aaronson-Arkhipov in \cite{AA}.
 There the authors introduce a model of computing based on linear optics.
 The sampling task involved with this model is believed to be classically intractible since the probability distribution from which the model samples from is related to the permanent of a complex matrix.
-Using this framework from linear optics, Aaronson in \cite{A}, gave another proof showing that computing $\text{perm}(A)$ is $\#{P}$-hard.
-Grier and Schaeffer later extended these techniques in \cite{GS} to prove the $\#{P}$-hardness of new classes of matrices.
+Furthermore, the framework of linear optics has been used by Aaronson in \cite{A} to provide another proof showing that computing $\mathrm{perm}(A)$ is $\#{P}$-hard and furthermore showed that even computing the sign of $\mathrm{perm}(A)$ is $\#{P}$-hard.
+With this, recent work has been focused on obtaining an approximation for $\mathrm{perm}(A)$ especially for particular classes of matrices where the problem may be more tractible.

-Due to the hardness of exact computation, attention has been given to \textit{estimating} $\text{perm}(A)$, which falls within two paradigms: estimating within a multiplicative (relative) error and estimating within an additive (absolute) error.

-For estimating within a multiplicative factor $\eta > 0$, one seeks to output a $Z$, such that $ \big| \frac{\text{perm}(A)-Z}{Z} \big| < \eta $.
-The literature varies on the class of matrices considered.
-In addition to showing $\text{perm}(A)$ is $\#{P}$-hard in \cite{A}, Aaronson further showed that even computing the sign of $\text{perm}(A)$ is $\#{P}$-hard.
-This effectively rules out multiplicative approximation for an arbitrary matrix due to the ambiguity of sign.
-The attention then turns to special classes of matrices where there is no ambiguity of sign.
-In the special case of a matrix $A$ which has non-negative entries, we have that $\text{perm}(A) \geq 0$ by definition.
-In this case, it has been shown by Jerrum, Vigoda, and Sinclair \cite{JSV} that one can approximate $\text{perm}(A)$ within a tight multiplicative factor $\exp( \epsilon) \approx 1 + \epsilon$ using a randomized polynomial time algorithm.
-It was recently shown by Meiburg in \cite{M}, that approximating the permanent of a PSD matrix within an exponential factor is NP-hard.